-In thousands
+Years E Decembe

-2001 2000
+2002 2001

-Registered investment companies \$ (7,121) \$ (1,708)
+Registered investment companies \$(13,127) \$(7,121)

-Common stock 824 5
+Common stock 758 824

-Net depreciation \$ (6,297) \$ (1,703) ======
+Net depreciation in fair value of investments \$(12,369) \$(6,297)

 The Plan provides for investments in various forms of mutual funds, common stock and a stable value fund that holds individual guaranteed investment contracts.
 In general, investments are exposed to various risks, such as interest rate, credit, and overall market volatility risks.
-Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statements of net assets available for benefits.
+Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the Statements of Net Assets Available for Benefits.